Oscar Gonzáles (writer): Biography

 Gonzales grew up on the north coast of Honduras in the city of Puerto Cortes, one of the largest harbors in Central America.
 His father was a union organizer for the transnational banana dockworkers union and was persecuted politically for his activities.
 Although his parents only completed basic schooling, they invested in their children's education.
 Gonzales attended the Saint John's Bilingual School in Puerto Cortes, a grammar school supported by Episcopalian missionaries.
 At age 14 he was awarded a scholarship to attend the Kent School, a New England Boarding School in Kent, Connecticut.
 He was accepted to attend Yale University.
 While attending Yale, Oscar was awarded the Theron Rockwell Field Prize for his 35-page book titled "Donde El Plomo Flota" ("Where Lead Floats"), and became the first undergraduate in Yale history to receive the award.
 Written in Spanish, the work satirizes social and political realities of his native Honduras and Latin America in general.
 The committee of judges for the Theron-Rockwell prize "was most impressed with the originality of the work and the powerful poetic voice mastered".
 His political writings reflect the immense sense of loss and frustration he feels about his country's present economic and political struggles.
 According to an interview in the Yale Daily News, "through his writing he hopes to lessen the antipathy toward Honduras and awaken a social consciousness".
 At Yale Gonzales studied under Yale's Harold Bloom, Manuel Durán, and Roberto González-Echevarría.

 Works

 Poetry

-In the words of Yale Professor Emeritus, Manuel Duran, "Oscar Gonzáles knows how to create an expansive poetry, that opens up to horizons that are more vast each time, without forgetting its roots in the concrete, in the immediate, in detail that is precise and revealing.
-In a more encompassing perspective and light, we can assert that our poet belongs to the family of Pablo Neruda, because of the amplitude of his poetry's horizons, the strength and firmness of its voice, and the 'intimist' and cosmic sensuality of his love poetry."
+In the words of Yale Professor Emeritus Manuel Duran:

+The poet knows how to create an expansive poetry, that opens up to horizons that are more vast each time, without forgetting its roots in the concrete, in the immediate, in detail that is precise and revealing [...]
+In a more encompassing perspective and light, we can assert that our poet belongs to the family of Pablo Neruda, because of the amplitude of his poetry's horizons, the strength and firmness of its voice, and the 'intimist' and cosmic sensuality of his love poetry.